bottley-liverpool/floyd-warshall-app/README.md

-### README for Floyd-Warshall Algorithm App
+### Floyd-Warshall Algorithm App

 #### Overview
-This Streamlit application demonstrates the Floyd-Warshall algorithm, focusing on calculating the shortest paths between nodes in a graph and detecting negative cycles.
+This Streamlit application demonstrates the Floyd-Warshall algorithm, focusing on comparing the performance between the iterative and recursive implementations.
 The application offers a simple user interface to interact with the algorithm's features, including:

 - **Basic demonstration**: Visualizing the algorithm using both iterative and recursive implementations.
 - **Negative cycle detection**: Checking graphs for the presence of negative cycles.